Minocrisy/Vidocrisy/README.md

-# VideoGen
+# Vidocrisy

-VideoGen is a personal video generation platform that integrates multiple AI video generation services (primarily Hedra, with RunwayML as a secondary option) into a unified interface.
+Vidocrisy is a personal video generation platform that integrates multiple AI video generation services (primarily Hedra, with RunwayML as a secondary option) into a unified interface.
 The platform allows users to generate, edit, splice, and brand videos with a focus on creating short movie-style and talking head videos.

 ## Features